Leon Fleisher: Performer and recording artist

 Fleisher's musical interests extended beyond the central German Classic-Romantic repertoire.
 The American composer William Bolcom composed his Concerto for Two Pianos, Left Hand for Fleisher and his close friend Gary Graffman, who has also suffered from debilitating problems with his right hand.
 It received its first performance in Baltimore in April 1996.
 The concerto is so constructed that it can be performed in one of three ways, with either piano part alone with reduced orchestra, or with both piano parts and the two reduced orchestras combined into a full orchestra.
 Composers who wrote music for him also included Lukas Foss, Leon Kirchner and Gunther Schuller.

 In 2004, Fleisher played the world premiere of Paul Hindemith's Klaviermusik (Piano Concerto for the Left Hand), Op.
 29, with the Berlin Philharmonic conducted by Simon Rattle.
 This work was written in 1923, for Paul Wittgenstein, who disliked and refused to play it.
 However, he had sole performing rights and kept the score, not allowing any other pianists to play it.
 The manuscript was discovered among his papers after the death of his widow in 2002.
 On October 2, 2005, Fleisher played the American premiere of the work, with the San Francisco Symphony under Herbert Blomstedt.
 In 2012, at the invitation of Justice Ruth Bader Ginsburg, Fleisher performed at the Supreme Court of the United States.

 He continued to be involved in music, both conducting and teaching for more than 60 years at the Peabody Institute of the Johns Hopkins University, the Curtis Institute of Music, and the Royal Conservatory of Music in Toronto; he was also closely associated with the Tanglewood Music Center.
 With Dina Koston, he co-founded and co-directed the Theater Chamber Players in 1968–2003, which was the first resident chamber ensemble of the Smithsonian Institution and of the Pedagogy.
-His students include Frank Lévy, André Watts, Yefim Bronfman, Hélène Grimaud, Louis Lortie, Dina Koston, Jonathan Biss, Nicholas Angelich, and Joel Fan.
+His students include Frank Lévy, André Watts, Yefim Bronfman, Hélène Grimaud, Louis Lortie, Dina Koston, Jonathan Biss, Lori Sims, Nicholas Angelich, Joel Fan, and Galen Deibler.